<needle-engine> Configuration

 autoplay

-to auto play animations e.g. <needle-engine autoplay
+add or set to true to auto play animations e.g. <needle-engine autoplay

 camera-controls

-to automatically add OrbitControls if no camera controls are found in the scene
+add or set to true to automatically add OrbitControls if no camera controls are found in the scene

 auto-rotate

-add to enable auto-rotate (only used with camera-controls
+add to enable auto-rotate (only used with camera-controls)

 Events